April 16, 2020 John No Comments on How Does Music Affect Work Productivity?

 How Does Music Affect Work Productivity?

-And in this day of modern technology, apps like Spotify, iTunes, and Pandora made music so much more accessible everywhere, even in our workplace.
+And in this day of modern technology, apps like Spotify and iTunes made music so much more accessible everywhere, even in our workplace.
 So, the question is, does listening to music help you perform your best at work?

 MUSIC’S IMPACT ON BUSINESS